lpmorenoc/agwise-fertilizer/README.md

 This R script is an end-to-end automated machine learning pipeline built on H2O AutoML for tabular regression problems.
 •	It reads data from common formats (CSV/Excel/RDS/RData), cleans column names.
 •	It then trains an AutoML model , evaluates performance using RMSE/MAE/R², and performs algorithm-specific hyperparameter tuning via grid search.
-•	Next, it ranks features by variable importance, retrains models using top predictor subsets to find better-performing model with reduced dimesionality.
+•	Next, it ranks features by variable importance, retrains models using top predictor subsets to find better-performing model with reduced dimensionality.
 •	Finally generates model diagnostics and interpretability outputs (observed vs predicted, variable importance, PDP/ICE, and SHAP), saving results generated from the best and tuned model.

 b) Prediction